 Practice Areas 1: Children and Family Law:

 The Children Act 1989 is central to the law concerning the care of children in England and Wales.
-This covers both "private" and Public Law - This governs the arrangements and disputes between individuals within the family and "public" child law - when local authority intervene in family life.
+This covers both "private" and Public Law - The law governs the arrangements and disputes between individuals within the family and "public" child law - when local authority intervene in family life.

-We can help you, if you are a litigant in person in the following matters:
+We can help you, if you are a litigant in person and looking for assistance in the following matters: